mfernest/SEBC/Partner Bootcamp  - Certify.md

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Introductions & Overview

-* <a href="#instructor">Instructor</a>
-* <a href="#audience">Audience</a>
+- <a href="#instructor">Instructors</a>
+- <a href="#audience">Audience Expectations</a>
-* <a href="#selfcheck">Self-check questions</a>
+- <a href="#selfcheck">Self-check questions</a>
-* <a href="#design_layout">Course design & layout</a>
+- <a href="#design_layout">Course design & layout</a>

+<div style="page-break-after: always;"></div>

 ---
-<div style="page-break-after: always;"></div>

 ## <center> <a name="instructor"/> Instructors

-* Michael Ernest (Sr. Technical Consultant, Course Developer)
+* Michael Ernest (Sr. Consultant, Course Developer/Facilitator)
     * mfernest@cloudera.com
-* Benjamin Spivey (Solution Architect, Field Expert)
+* Jeff Field (Solution Architect, Field Expert)
-    * ben@cloudera.com
+    * jfield@cloudera.com

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="audience"/> Audience Expectations
+## <center> <a name="audience"/> Audience

+We will address you as field technicians who:

-* You've attended Cloudera's Hadoop/Administrators Course
+* Have attended Cloudera's Hadoop/Administrators Course
-* You have hands-on exposure to field work
+* Have hands-on exposure to CDH install/config work
-    * Shadowing, support, project mentoring
+    * Includes shadowing, tech support, maintenance
-    * Otherwise, this may be a difficult, frustrating week.
-* You can complete exercises without step-by-step directions
+* Can complete exercises without step-by-step direction
-    * You'll get doc links and objectives to achieve
-* You can read/write shell scripts (quickly)
+* Read and write shell scripts regularly
-* You have solid Linux command knowledge
+* Can find Linux and CDH documentation on their own

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="selfcheck"/> Self-check questions
+## <center> <a name="selfcheck"/> Self-check questions</p>

 <strong> Can you answer the following questions in five minutes or less? </strong>

-* What are three ways to find the Hadoop version of a CDH cluster?
+* Name three ways to retrieve the Hadoop version of a CDH cluster?
-* Write a command to list all the JVM-based processes on a machine?
+* Which terminal command lists only the JVM-based processes on a machine?
-* What is the default network port for a Kerberos 5 KDC server?
+* What is the default port used by a Kerberos 5 KDC server?
-* What is the default port for the NameNode Web UI?
+* What is the default port assigned to the NameNode's Web UI?
-* Pick all that apply: HDFS block replication value can be set by:
+* Pick all that apply: HDFS block replication may be set by
-    * a) the cluster receiving a file write request
+    * a) a cluster receiving a file write request
     * b) a client sending a file write request
     * c) the job processing the file
-    * d) none of the above
+    * d) all of the above
-* T/F: A Flume agent cannot coexist with a DataNode process.
+* Installing a CDH parcel requires root privilege (T/F)

 ---
 <div style="page-break-after: always;"></div>